 Marijuana in the Home Building Industry.
 Watch an NAHB on-demand webinar that discusses the differences between state and federal laws and examines the ways the legalization of both medical and recreational marijuana can impact the home building industry.
-Also, read Marijuana in the Workplace, a guide that examines pertinent issues related to the legalization of marijuana, and includes a compilation of state laws, tips for creating a workplace policy and answers to frequently asked questions.
+Also, read Marijuana in the Workplace, a guide that examines pertinent issues related to the legalization of marijuana, and includes an updated (as of Sept.
+2023) compilation of state laws, tips for creating a workplace policy and answers to frequently asked questions.

 Drones in Construction.
 During the 2018 International Builders’ Show (IBS) in Orlando, the Construction Liability, Risk Management and Building Materials Committee received a preview from the speakers for the education session “Drones 101: Uses & Legal Implications in Residential Construction.”
 This session helped attendees learn more about legal requirements when using drones, ways to use drones as part of a residential construction business, and insurance coverage for drones.
 If you attended IBS, you can visit the IBS website to hear the audio recording of the session, or you can view the presentation below.

 Smart-Home Technology.
 A look at emerging trends in connected-home technology, potential liability concerns and ways to make sure you are properly conveying to customers any risks associated with this new and expanding market.